julianaramburu/personal-goals/README.md

 # October 26, 2015

-### This Week's Goal: Learn about Wordpress and e-commerce plug-ins.
+### This Week's Goal: Start Building Wordpress Site + ecommerce.

 ## Things I'll Do This Week:

-- [x] Start Full Stack Course at [@EscuelaDevRock](https://twitter.com/EscuelaDevRock)
+- [ ] Continue with the learning of Wordpress @ [treehouse](https://teamtreehouse.com).
 - [ ] Read articles about how to setup Wordpress and e-commerce plug-ins.
 - [ ] Code at least 1 hr per day.
+- [ ] Exchange emails with my wordpress'site client.
-- [ ] Write a list about what the Wordpress site needs to have.
+- [ ] Start reading a book and try to develop a 30 minutes per day reading habit.
-- [ ] Continue learning about JS.
 - [ ] Fix my garden (it sucks atm).
+PLEASE let this be the one!
 - [ ] Enjoy my evenings.
 - [ ] Learn Steven Universe Theme Song.
-- [ ] Get a present for my sister in law (she's awesome!).
+PLEASE let this be the one!

 ### Each week add-ons:

 ##### Minor add-ons:

-### Things I'll Do This Month: October 2015
+### Things I'll Do This Month: November 2015

+- [ ] Finish the Full Stack Course @ [EscuelaDevRock](http://escueladevrock.com)
+- [ ] Finish the Wordpress + ecommerce site.
-- [ ] Make Progress on Eloquent Javascript (currently learning Closures and Arrays better).
+- [ ] Make new contacts and friends.
-- [ ] Complete Twitch API FCC Zipline.
-Follow my progress [here](http://www.codepen.io/julianaramburu).
-- [ ] Complete Treehouse Full-Stack JS course.
-Follow my progress [here](http://www.teamtreehouse.com/julianaramburu).
 - [ ] Keep learning JS and code as much as I can.
 - [ ] Write code in a regular daily basis.

 ### Backlog: Side Projects :)